udayPatil45/Computer_Vision_SOC/README.md

 Foundational Computer Vision Techniques:
 Applied essential vision techniques like transformations, normalization, and augmentation.
 Implemented modular and scalable deep learning pipelines.

+Final Model

+In this focused on replicating a cutting-edge machine learning research paper—specifically, the Vision Transformer (ViT) model.
+This experience helped me bridge the gap between theory and practice by implementing a state-of-the-art deep learning architecture from scratch using PyTorch.

+1. Understanding Paper Replication
+I began by learning what it means to replicate a machine learning paper.
+Instead of just reading theoretical concepts, I practiced interpreting the original research—math equations, architecture diagrams, and textual descriptions—and converting them into functioning, testable code.
+This process sharpened my ability to read and understand complex academic literature and made me more confident in applying research-level techniques to real-world problems.

+2. Deep Dive into Vision Transformers (ViT)
+The core of the project was understanding and implementing the Vision Transformer (ViT) architecture.
+Unlike traditional Convolutional Neural Networks (CNNs), ViT splits an image into smaller fixed-size patches and treats each patch like a token in NLP.
+I learned how these patches are linearly projected into embedding vectors and how positional embeddings are added to retain spatial information.
+The embedded patches are then passed through multiple transformer encoder blocks, each containing multi-head self-attention layers and feedforward networks.

+This approach fundamentally changed how I view image classification, showing that CNNs are not the only way to process visual data.
+I also understood how attention mechanisms help models focus on the most relevant parts of an image when making predictions.

+3. PyTorch Implementation Skills
+Throughout the project, I significantly improved my PyTorch skills.
+I implemented custom modules like:

+Patch Embedding layers using Conv2D

+Transformer encoder blocks using LayerNorm, MultiheadAttention, and MLPs

+The complete ViT model, including its classification head

+I also gained experience in organizing my model code into reusable, modular components—a best practice in real-world machine learning development.

+4. Dataset Handling and Training
+The model was trained on a small but realistic dataset called FoodVision Mini, containing images of pizza, steak, and sushi.
+I learned to preprocess images using torchvision.transforms, load them efficiently using DataLoader, and train the model using a standard PyTorch loop with CrossEntropyLoss and the Adam optimizer.
+I monitored training and validation accuracy to assess performance and adjusted hyperparameters where necessary.

+5. Broader Takeaways
+This project deepened my understanding of:

+How to approach paper replication projects methodically The structure and purpose of modern computer vision research The real-world application of transformer-based models Writing clean, modular, and reusable deep learning code

+Conclusion
+By completing this Final model, I developed a strong foundation in paper replication, model implementation, and transformer-based vision models.
+I now feel more confident in reading academic papers, building models from scratch, and experimenting with innovative architectures for various machine learning tasks.